 Summary: Timing your home purchase can be helpful to ensure you’re getting a great deal.
 That said, if you work with a seasoned mortgage broker, any time can be a good time to buy in Washington.
 This article will help you determine if 2020 is the year for you to jump into the market in Washington State.

 Washington State experienced strong seller’s housing market in the last few years, due to rapidly increasing home values and uncertain market rates for buyers.
 But with prices expected to continue increasing, buyers can take advantage of rapid growth in home equity in 2020.

-Here are three important updates to consider when buying a house in Washington State in 2019.
+Here are three important updates to consider when buying a house in Washington State in 2020.

 You probably already know that home prices in Washington have risen steadily over the last couple of years.
 It has generated quite a few headlines.
 In fact, house values in Washington have risen more over the last couple of years than almost any other state in the country.

-Compare the median home prices in several Washington State neighborhoods from April 2018 to April 2019, according to Zillow:
+Compare the median home prices in several Washington State neighborhoods from January 2019 to January 2020, according to Zillow:

-As of April 11, 2019, Freddie Mac announced that the average rate for a 30-year fixed home loan fell to 4.12%.
+As of the last week of January 2020, Freddie Mac announced that the average rate for a 30-year fixed home loan fell to 3.51%.

-3. Housing inventory still below “normal” in most markets for 2019
+3. Housing inventory still below “normal” in most markets for 2020.

 A balanced real estate market has about five to six months worth of supply.
 That means it would take five to six months to sell all of the homes currently listed for sale, assuming that no new ones came onto the market in the interim.
 This is also known as the market absorption rate.

-Many of the real estate markets across Washington State had less than a two-month supply of homes for sale, as of January 2019.
+Many of the real estate markets across Washington State had less than a two-month supply of homes for sale, as of January 2020.
 In the Seattle metro area, where housing demand is particularly strong, currently, less than a two month supply exists.
 New condo projects are currently being built, and many more are on the way.
 This should ease the inventory crisis as well.